thunderbird89/esf/stories/story-knock-knock.md

 > "Talons: thirty-one operational, four in maintenance at Lunar Base.
 Wraiths: eight operational, two undergoing refit.
 Corvettes: three.
 The destroyer *Sentinel* is in dock at Station One for engine replacement.
 The frigate *Resolute* is on patrol in the asteroid belt but her shields are running at sixty percent.
 And we have the station's defensive platforms."

+He paused, expanding the view to show Jupiter orbit.

+> "Jovian Shipyards has three battleships.
+The *Typhoon* is fully operational.
+The *Lord Cardigan* and *Gallipoli* are both in mid-refit—weapons systems offline, shield generators being replaced, crew at half-strength."

 > "Defensive platforms won't matter," Chen said flatly.
-"Ryzak battleships will crack them in the opening salvo.
-And *Sentinel* can't maneuver without engines."
+"Ryzak battleships will crack them in the opening salvo. *Sentinel* can't maneuver without engines.
+And two battleships in refit aren't much better than scrap metal."

 She studied the display, her mind racing through scenarios.
 Every simulation, every tactical briefing, every war game she'd participated in over the years.
 None of them had modeled this scenario.
 The Federation had always assumed the Xenari would maintain control of the jump beacon, that any Ryzak incursion would be detected and intercepted before reaching Sol.